MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-up-user-with-username-user-attributes.md

 > - Handle errors.

 ## Prerequisites
-- Create an Android project.
+- An Android project.
+If you don't have an Android project, create it.
 - Complete the steps in [Sign in users in sample Android (Kotlin) mobile app by using native authentication](how-to-run-native-authentication-sample-android-app.md).
 When you create the user flow, make sure:
     - You select **Email one-time passcode** as your email account authentication option.
     - You choose **Country/Region** and **City** under **User attributes** section to specify the information you want to collect from the user during sign-up.
-- Complete the steps in [Tutorial: Add sign in and sign out with email one-time passcode](tutorial-native-authentication-android-sign-in-sign-out.md).

 ## Sign up user using username and user attributes

-- To sign up user using username (email address) and user attributes, we need to verify the email through email one-time passcode.
+To sign up user using username (email address) and user attributes, we need to verify the email through email one-time passcode.

-- The MSAL Android SDK provides a utility class `UserAttribute.Builder` to create user attributes.
+The MSAL Android SDK provides a utility class `UserAttribute.Builder` to create user attributes.

+Use these steps to initiate the sign-up flow:

 - To include a user attribute, use the `UserAttribute.Builder` utility class as shown in the following code snippet: